Evolving cyber threat landscape amid Middle East tensions

 • Enforce a strict Content Security Policy and sub resource integrity where applicable, and log and alert on unexpected file writes and administrative login anomalies.

-Defence with IOCs and TTPs
+Defense with IOCs and TTPs

 • Proactively monitor and block the shared Indicators of Compromise (IOCs) across security controls.

-Conduct targeted threat hunting for the associated Tactics, Techniques, and Procedures (TTPs).
+• Conduct targeted threat hunting for the associated Tactics, Techniques, and Procedures (TTPs).

 • Given the elevated regional threat environment, early detection of reconnaissance, access‑building, and disruption‑focused activity is critical to reducing risk and preventing potential impact.

-Defence against cybercriminals
+Defense against cybercriminals

 • Organizations and netizens are advised to exercise heightened vigilance when handling unsolicited communications or financial requests related to the ongoing developments.
 Always remember no government official/entities do not request personal or financial information via telephone calls or unknown links.